A league of 950 tennis-loving ladies that has been around for 40 years must be doing something right.

 From registration to rankings (and an on-the-fly book)?
 We got it.

 Genin Media went to work.
 We built out the core functions of the system, starting first with player registration.
 We coded every module from scratch and meticulously designed the database so that every player could register and pay online.
 We released it at the start of the season.
-950 players easily registered and paid online, instantly cutting out weeks worth of work that volunteers used to have to do.
+950 players easily registered and paid, instantly cutting out weeks worth of work that volunteers used to have to do.

 What do users think?